 The Security Industry Association (SIA) has launched RISE, a program that recognizes security industry professionals under 40 and shares their stories to inspire other young security professionals to excel in their field.
 This month, SIA interviews Greg Lindblad, Managing Director of Strategic Accounts at Arecont Vision, about his career and experiences.
 (Are you a young security professional under 40?
 We want your story!
 Contact Bryan Miller at [email protected] to be featured in a monthly profile!)

 1. What first got you interested in security and safety as a career choice?

-I’ve been interested in law enforcement from a young age, and this lead me to a degree in Criminal Justice from the University of Massachusetts Lowell.
-I have also always been fascinated in technology as well.
+I’ve been interested in law enforcement from a young age, and this led me to a degree in Criminal Justice from the University of Massachusetts Lowell.
+I have also always been fascinated by technology as well.
 Security and safety seemed to be a nice crossroads.

 2. What has your career path been?

 I have been in the industry for 10 years now, and I had the fortune of getting started as IP Convergence began.
 My first role was as an account executive, and I’ve grown to take on management roles in National Sales and Business Development.
 I’m currently the Managing Director of Strategic Accounts at Arecont Vision.

 3. Who has influenced you or mentored you, either within the security field or outside?